ThiefMaster/pyquotes/README.md

 In any case, quotes should be consistent throughout the codebase, and not rely on tools like black that reformat everything.
-Of course using those tools is perfectly fine if you want this behavior, but sometimes you *just* want to avoid discussiong the quote style during PR reviews).
+Of course using those tools is perfectly fine if you want this behavior, but sometimes you *just* want to avoid discussing the quote style during PR reviews).

 ## Usage